rpkamp/mailhog-behat-extension/README.md

-Then I should see an email with subject "subject" and body "body" Then I should see an email with subject "subject" and body "body" from "sender@domain.example" Then I should see an email with subject "subject" from "sender@domain.example" Then I should see "some text" in email
+Then I should see an email with subject "subject" and body "body" Then I should see an email with subject "subject" and body "body" from "sender@domain.example" Then I should see an email with subject "subject" from "sender@domain.example" Then I should see an email to "recipient@domain.example" Then I should see an email with subject "subject" to "recipient@domain.example" Then I should see an email with body "body" to "recipient@domain.example" Then I should see an email from "sender@domain.example" to "recipient@domain.example" Then I should see an email with subject "subject" and body "body" to "recipient@domain.example" Then I should see an email with subject "subject" and body "body" from "sender@domain.example" to "recipient@domain.example" Then I should see an email with subject "subject" from "sender@domain.example" to "recipient@domain.example" Then I should see "some text" in email
 Then there should be 2 emails in my inbox
 Then I should see an email with attachment "lorem-ipsum.pdf"